DEgITx/rats-search/README.md

 * Pretty safe to use and don't send any information about collected torrents data (statistic)
 * Collect only statistic information and don't save any torrents internal data
 * Supports torrents ratings for web version

+## Contributing
+We are welcome any contributing: bug fixes, improvements, code refactoring and other stuffs.

 ## License
 [MIT](https://github.com/DEgiTx/rats-search/blob/master/LICENSE)